AO-StreetArt/CLyman/docs/pages/config.rst

 HTTPS Setup
 -----------
 SSL Context Configuration is performed on startup, if enabled.
-If the following properties are set, then SSL Certs for Crazy Ivan can be generated dynamically from Vault:
+If the following properties are set, then SSL Certs for CLyman can be generated dynamically from Vault:

 * transaction.security.ssl.ca.vault.active - 'true' or 'false'